Considering Teachery vs Teachable?

 #9 No Free Plan

 Teachery also does not offer a free plan.
 Instead, they offer a 14-day free trial.
-While Teachable offers a completely free plan for as long as you need.
+While Teachable offers an entirely free plan for as long as you need.

 I like this option best because starting a course business takes time.
-With the free option, it allows you the time to get your first course up and running and earning a few bucks before you decide to make the switch to a paid plan.
+The free option allows you the time to get your first course up and running and earn a few bucks before you decide to switch to a paid plan.

-While I think the free plan is great the paid plans just offer better options from custom domain names to having your own affiliate program but when you’re just getting started the free plan will let you get yourself planted in the business and earning a few bucks before you decide to start paying.
+While I think the free plan is great the paid plans offer better options, from custom domain names to having your affiliate program, but when you’re just getting started, the free plan will let you get yourself planted in the business and earn a few bucks before you decide to start paying.

 Teachable 8 Teachey 1